Update from Chief Executive (September 2023)

 In addition, many others in Scotland are still suffering from the pandemic’s legacy.
 Young people whose teaching was disrupted have missed out on educational, training and job opportunities.
 Many children and young people are still struggling with mental health issues associated with the pandemic.
 Businesses faced financial hardship; some closed down and jobs were lost.
 We will examine the impact of the pandemic on all these people.

 The COVID-19 Inquiry is an independent public inquiry for the people of Scotland.
 We all have our own stories to tell.
-That’s why, through our listening project Let’s Be Heard, we are encouraging as many people as possible to share their experiences of the pandemic with us, to tell us how they were affected, and to share the lessons they believe should be learned.
+That’s why, through our public participation project, Let’s Be Heard, we are encouraging as many people as possible to share their experiences of the pandemic with us, to tell us how they were affected, and to share the lessons they believe should be learned.

 By delivering a robust inquiry with a clear set of recommendations, we want to reduce suffering and deaths in the event of any future pandemic and prevent others from having to experience the distress and heartache of the COVID-19 pandemic.